22 Free Road Trip Games for Couples

 15. Decipher License Plates

-Ah, the good old license plate game that we all used to play as kids.
+Ah, the good old license plate game we all played as kids.

 It’s time for an adult version of this classic game.

-The rules are simple: you and your partner have to be able to decipher the letters on license plates from cars driving in front of you.
+The rules are simple: You and your partner must be able to decipher the letters on the license plates of cars driving in front of you.

 If you can’t figure out what it says, then you lose!

-To make it more fun, you should limit the amount of time each has to read the license plate.
+To make it more fun, limit the time each person has to read the license plate.

 Remember, there’s no cheating in this game!